 - I am a contributor to both Koha and Evergreen.

 - I hack on various small F/OSS projects related to libraries.

 - I am a member of the American Library Association and its LITA and ALCTS divisions.

-- I am active in the LITA Open Source Systems Interest Group.
+- I am active in the LITA Open Source Systems and Patron Privacy Technologies interest groups.

 - I can be found on the #code4lib IRC channel.

-- Like everybody else in the library automation industry, I have friends and acquaintances at most of the big firms.
+- Like everybody else in the library automation industry, I have friends and acquaintances at most or all of the big firms.

 Past affiliations include:

 - I was release manager for Koha 3.2, 3.14, and 3.16.

 - Employment by Endeavor, Ex Libris, and LibLime.